vlussenburg/xld-wmqsi-plugin/README.md

 ## Resources

-Built and tested using the Vagrant box @ https://drive.google.com/file/d/0Bw7dX-1Go6FTUVZlMGgxd1RZblU/view?usp=sharing, example Vagrantfile https://drive.google.com/file/d/0Bw7dX-1Go6FTY0FLaUdNOF9oZzg/view?usp=sharing.The box boots with a gui on IP 192.168.2.10.
+Built and tested using the [Vagrant box](https://drive.google.com/file/d/0Bw7dX-1Go6FTUVZlMGgxd1RZblU/view?usp=sharing), example [Vagrantfile](https://drive.google.com/file/d/0Bw7dX-1Go6FTY0FLaUdNOF9oZzg/view?usp=sharing).
+The box boots with a gui on IP 192.168.2.10.
 You can use the UI and run /home/vagrant/iib-10.0.0.0/iib toolkit

 ## TODO